Disabled MSI-X for NVMe passthrough on ESXi must be reverted because VMware fixed the bug on their end

 We reverted the MSI-X fix and confirmed on our OmniOSce build that after the revert the NVMe dirver loads correctly and the drives can be seen.
 We did not do any further testing, yet.

-Updated by Csaba Patkos about 2 years ago
+Updated by Csaba Patkos over 2 years ago

 Yuri Pankov wrote: